Pitman transforms and Brownian motion in the interval viewed as an affine alcove: The representation theorem using Pitman and L evy transforms

-exists, and the limiting process has the same distribution as $\{A^{(\mu)}(t),t \geq 0\}$. \end{theo} To interpret the correction term, it is worthwhile to introduce the L\'evy's transform (sometimes called Skorokhod's transform).
-L\'evy's theorem (see Revuz and Yor \cite{revuzyor}, VI.2) states that if $\beta$ is the standard Brownian motion, then
+exists, and the limiting process has the same distribution as $\{A^{(\mu)}(t),t \geq 0\}$. \end{theo} To interpret the correction term, it is worthwhile to introduce the L\'evy transform (sometimes called the Skorokhod transform).
+A theorem of L\'evy (see Revuz and Yor \cite{revuzyor}, VI.2) states that if $\beta$ is the standard Brownian motion, then